james-priest/100-days-of-code-log-r4/README.md

 - Web Accessibility
 - Service Workers

 The project requires that we take what we've learned and apply it to a non-responsive and statically layed out web application.
-This is due in one week so I started nowto ensure I have enough time to complete
+This is due in one week so I started now to ensure I have enough time to complete.

 Read more: [Notes - Restaurant Review App - Stage 1](https://james-priest.github.io/mws-restaurant-stage-1/)